TBosak/Ruby-Shift/README.md

 # Ruby Shift
-Basic command line program for switching between different versions of Ruby in Windows.
+Standalone executable for switching between different versions of Ruby in Windows.